kaidez/kaidez.github.io/_posts/2017-03-08-web-developer-job.md

 The integrity of a CSS codebase can deteriorate over time.
 Developers come and go from a project, adding lots of sloppy CSS quick-fixes before they go...this cycle repeats itself over and over.

-An employable web developer is expected to know how to deal with (and fix) this sloppy code.
-Lots of interviewers I met with expected me to understand concepts like CSS linting and design patterns like <a href="http://getbem.com/">BEM</a>.
+An employable web developer is expected to know how to understand (and fix) this sloppy code.
+Many interviewers expected me to understand CSS linting, how to build responsive layouts without Bootstrap, and design patterns like <a href="http://getbem.com/">BEM</a>.

 But <em>almost</em> every interviewer I spoke to wanted a firm understanding of CSS preprocessors like <a href="http://sass-lang.com/">Sass</a> and <a href="http://lesscss.org/">Less</a>.
 Practically all companies use these tools and expect new hires to start using them their first day on the job.